PowershellScripts/PowershellScripts.github.io/articles/en/Viva/vivavsteams.md

    - **Example:** Use the "Leader's News" feature to update employees on company goals, milestones, or new initiatives.

 3. **Employee Recognition and Social Sharing:**
-   - It’s great for amplifying recognition programs and allowing employees to celebrate each other's contributions and successes.
+   - It's great for amplifying recognition programs and allowing employees to celebrate each other's contributions and successes.
    - **Example:** Implement a **“Employee of the Month”** program or shout-outs where employees recognize their colleagues’ contributions.